How to Register a Vehicle in Victoria — The (Terrible) Process Explained

 The unfortunate part is that

-- There are very few Vicroads inspection centres
+- There are very few VicRoads inspection centres

 - It’s not clear where they are from the Vicroads site (unless you know all the suburbs and cities in Victoria off by heart)

-- They’re booked out
+- They’re booked out.
+All of them!

 - The centres can be chaotic

 The list of inspection centres is just that — a list.
 There’s no map.
-Google Maps doesn’t show them comprehensively as searching for “VicRoads inspection centre” also shows customer service centres with no inspection facilities.
+Google Maps doesn’t show them comprehensively, as searching for “VicRoads inspection centre” also shows customer service centres with no inspection facilities.

 So I’ve had to make my own map of inspection centres.

-Here are the VicRoads inspection centres that are closest to Melbourne, for reference
+Here are the VicRoads inspection centres that are closest to Melbourne, for reference:

-VicRoads inspection centre | Approx. Time to get there from CBD |
+| VicRoads inspection centre | Approx. Time to get there from CBD |

-Carlton | 15 min |
+| Carlton | 15 min |

-Broadmeadows | 30 min |
+| Broadmeadows | 30 min |

-Hoppers Crossing | 30 min |
+| Hoppers Crossing | 30 min |

-Mitcham (Ringwood) | 35 min |
+| Mitcham (Ringwood) | 35 min |

-Bundoora | 40 min |
+| Bundoora | 40 min |

-Sunbury | 40 min |
+| Sunbury | 40 min |

-Melton | 45 min |
+| Melton | 45 min |

-Dandenong | 45 min |
+| Dandenong | 45 min |

-Frankston | 50 min |
+| Frankston | 50 min |

-Dromana | 1h 10 mins |
+| Dromana | 1h 10 mins |

-Geelong | 1h 10 mins |
+| Geelong | 1h 10 mins |

 Of course, if you’re anywhere other than the CBD (which I just put as a reference point), the times will vary.

-Final step: Attend your VicRoads Inspection and get your plates
+Step 4: Attend your VicRoads Inspection and get your plates

 For your inspection, you need: